 Pig Pickin’ Cake is a southern recipe that’s a favorite for taking to barbecues (Pig Pickin’s), potlucks, and church suppers.
-Bright orange and sweet pineapple flavors combine with a boxed butter cake mix for a dessert that goes together quickly and just couldn’t be easier.
-My version uses homemade whipped cream in place of the traditional whipped topping for a creamier, tastier topping.
+Bright mandarin oranges and sweet pineapple combine with boxed butter cake mix (or use this homemade mix) for a dessert that goes together quickly and just couldn’t be easier.
+My version uses homemade whipped cream in place of the traditional whipped topping for a creamier, tastier cake.

 For this recipe you’ll need: 1 box yellow butter cake mix, butter, mandarin oranges, eggs, spiced rum, vanilla, French vanilla instant pudding mix, heavy whipping cream, Confectioner’s sugar, crushed pineapple

-I tried to find out when this recipe first surfaced.
+I tried to find out when the recipe for this mandarin orange cake first surfaced.
 Since it uses a boxed cake mix I figured it was one of those 1950s/1960s things but I think it must have been long before that and this is an adaption of an earlier recipe.
 Let me explain –

 Apparently I still can’t.